-Algebra I (PAP): This course will fulfill a math credit in high school.
+-Algebra I (Honors): This course will fulfill a math credit in high school.

-Professional Communications (Speech): This course will fulfill the high school speech requirement.

-Health: This course will fulfill a high school elective requirement.

-Spanish I: This course will fulfill part of the high school foreign language requirement.
-Theatre Arts: This course will fulfill a high school elective or fine arts requirement.

-Art I: This course will fulfill a high school elective or fine arts requirement.

-Principles of Manufacturing: This course will fulfill a high school elective credit.
-Principles of Construction: This course will fulfill a high school elective credit.

-Digital Media: This course will fulfill a high school elective credit.

-Principles of Human Services: This course will fulfill a high school elective credit.
+- -Professional Communications (Speech): This course will fulfill the high school speech requirement. - -Health: This course will fulfill a high school elective requirement. - -Spanish I: This course will fulfill part of the high school foreign language requirement. - -Spanish 2: This course will fulfill part of the high school foreign language requirement. - -Theatre Arts: This course will fulfill a high school elective or fine arts requirement. - -Art I: This course will fulfill a high school elective or fine arts requirement. - -Principles of Agriculture, Food, and Natural Resources: This course will fulfill a high school elective - -Digital Media: This course will fulfill a high school elective credit. - -Business Information Management: This course will fulfill a high school elective credit. - -Principles of Business, Marketing & Finance: This course will fulfill a high school elective credit. - -Principles of Arts, Audio/Video Technology and Communications: This course will fulfill a high school elective credit. - -Principles of Applied Engineering: This course will fulfill a high school elective credit. - -Principles of Health Science: This course will fulfill a high school elective credit. - -Business Information Management: This course will fulfill a high school elective credit.